Last Updated: September 20, 2023

 To protect your privacy, we will take the following steps to verify your identity before fulfilling request submitted under the CCPA.
 These steps may involve asking you to provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative.
 Examples of our verification process may include asking you to provide the first name, last name, email address, company name and country.
 We’ll also ask for your phone number and job title if applicable to the contact information we have on file.

 If you are a California resident and would like to exercise any of your rights under the CCPA, please contact us as set forth in “Contact Us” below.
 We will process such requests in accordance with applicable laws.

 SUPPLEMENTAL NOTICE FOR NEVADA RESIDENTS

 The Services are not directed to children under 18 (or other age as required by local law), and we do not knowingly collect personal information from children.
-If you learn that your child has provided us with personal information without your consent, you may contact us as set forth below.
-If we learn that we have collected any personal information in violation of applicable law, we will promptly take steps to delete such information and terminate the child’s account.
+If you learn that your child has provided us with personal information in violation of applicable law, we will delete any personal information.

-If you are located in the European Economic Area or the UK and required by applicable law, you may have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.
+If your personal information is subject to the applicable data protection laws of the European Economic Area, Switzerland, or the United Kingdom, you have the right to lodge a complaint with a supervisory authority if you believe our processing of your personal information violates applicable law.

 Fenwick & West, LLP